dnschmitz/2021-ss-exponential-org-/coursework.md

 ### <span style="color:skyblue">Interfaces</span>

-Customised filtering and matching processes to process output of external attributes into internal organisation, using algorithms and workflow software
+- Customised filtering and matching processes to process output of external attributes into internal organisation, using algorithms and workflow software

-Critical for scalling, especially globally
+- Especially critical for scalling globally

 ---